stellar/slingshot/zkvm/docs/zkvm-spec.md

 1. Prover shows `v`.
 2. Verifier checks equality `V == v·B`.

-### Taproot tree
+### Taproot
-Based on Gregory Maxwell's [Taproot proposal](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html), the Taproot tree provides efficient and privacy-preserving storage of smart contracts.
+Based on Gregory Maxwell's [Taproot proposal](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html), Taproot provides efficient and privacy-preserving storage of smart contracts.
 Multi-party blockchain contracts typically have a top-level "success clause" (all parties agree and sign) or "alternative clauses" to let a party exit the contract based on pre-determined constraints.
-The Taproot tree has three significant features.
+Taproot has three significant features.

 1. The alternative clauses `{C_i}`, each of which is a [program](#program), are stored as [blinded programs](#blinded-program) and compressed in a [Merkle tree](#merkle-binary-tree) with root `M`.
 2. A signing key `X` and the Merkle root `M` (from 1) are committed to a single signing key `P` using a hash function `h1`, such that `P = X + h1(X, M)`.
 This makes signing for `P` possible if parties want to sign for `X` and avoids revealing the alternative clauses.